-- Press MODE button to select clock display. - Push and hold MODE button for three seconds. - 3.
-Press down arrow to select 12:00 AM PM or up arrow to select 24:00 time base. - If 12:00 AM PM time base is selected, AM PM is displayed in upper LCD.
+- 1. Press LEFT or RIGHT arrow button to select clock display. - 2.
+Push and hold DOWN arrow button for three seconds. - Press down arrow to select 12:00 AM PM or up arrow to select 24:00 time base.

+- If 12:00 AM PM time base is selected, AM PM is displayed in upper LCD.
 Press up or down arrow to select A (AM) or P (PM). - Press on the right arrow to display Hr in upper LCD.
 The hour number flashes in the lower LCD.
 Press up or down arrow to select the applicable hour value. - Press on the right arrow to display Min in upper LCD.
 The minute number flashes in the lower LCD.
-Press up or down arrow to select the applicable minute value. - 7.
-When completed, press the right arrow to exit the menu.
+Press up or down arrow to select the applicable minute value.